Start teaching before Ls

-Your learner driver doesn't need their L’s to start learning about driving.
+Your learner driver doesn't need L-plates to start learning about driving.
 Obviously, they can’t get behind the wheel yet, but there is a lot you can do while they’re in the passenger seat.

 With you driving and the learner driver watching and talking with you, this is a safe and effective situation for early learning.